kettanaito/react-advanced-form/README.md

 }
 ```

-Read the [Official documentation](https://kettanaito.gitbooks.io/react-advanced-form) for a detailed information on components, methods and examples of their usage.
+Read the [Official documentation](https://kettanaito.gitbooks.io/react-advanced-form) for more info on components, methods and examples of their usage.

 ## Contributing
-Any of your contributions, be that a comment, an issue or a pull request, is highly appreciated.
-Please read the [Contribution guide](./docs/developers/contributing.md) for the contribution guidelines.
+Any of your contributions are highly appreciated.
+Please read the [Contribution guidelines](./docs/developers/contributing.md) before contributing to the library.
 Moreover, development isn't the only way to contribute, there are [many more](./docs/developers/contributing.md#other-contributions).

 ## License
 This project is licensed under [MIT License](https://github.com/kettanaito/react-advanced-form/blob/master/LICENSE).
 See the license file for more details.